paulkarpenko/us-code-ui/uscode/title-20-education/chapter-076-education-research-statistics-evaluation-information-and-dissemination.md

   (B) The court shall issue an order described in paragraph (1) if the court finds that the application for the order includes the certification described in subparagraph (A).

 (3) **Protection** — An officer or employee of the Department who, in good faith, produces information in accordance with an order issued under this subsection does not violate subsection (b)(2) 11 So in original.
-Probably means subsection (d)(2). of this section and shall not be liable to any person for that production.
+Probably means subsection (d)(2). and shall not be liable to any person for that production.

 ### Statutory Notes